 b) ISPA is committed to establishing and furthering best practice among its members and the wider industry.

 c) A list of mandatory and voluntary legal and regulatory requirements for Internet Services Providers is can be found on the ISPA website.
 All ISPA Members are required to familiarise themselves with these requirements.

 1.1.
 Unless otherwise stated, capitalised terms in this document shall have the following meanings:

 |Customer||Any customer of a Member|

-|Complaints Procedure||The complaints procedure set out in Clause 8.2 below|
+|Complaints Procedure||The complaints procedure set out in clause 5.2|

 |IWF||Internet Watch Foundation|